 ALICE, an acronym for Asset Limited, Income Constrained, Employed represents a population that is oftentimes overlooked.
 ALICE represents the growing number of those who rank above the Federal Poverty Line (FPL), but are unable to afford the basic necessities of housing, food, child care, health care, technology, and transportation.

-In 2018, 1,729,994 Illinois households (35%) had income below the ALICE Threshold, meaning that they were unable to afford even the most basic budget.
+In 2021, 1,797,662 Illinois households (36%) had income below the ALICE Threshold, meaning that they were unable to afford even the most basic budget.
 Yet since ALICE households earn above the Federal Poverty Level, they were not eligible for assistance.
-The large number of households struggling before the COVID-19 crisis helps explain why the dual impact of the current health crisis and economic disruption is so severe.

 Seniors are a high-risk group in terms of both health and finances.